vteague/lattice-verifiable-mixnet/README.md

 # Lattice-based verifiable mix-net

-Code accompannying the paper "Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-Based Assumptions".
+Code accompannying the paper "Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-Based Assumptions", accepted for publication at ACM CCS 2023.

 Depedencies are the [NFLlib](https://github.com/quarkslab/NFLlib) and [FLINT](https://flintlib.org/doc/) 2.9 libraries.
 NFLLib is already included in this repository, but instructions for installing its dependencies can be found in the link above.